cardano-scaling/hydra/docs/docs/configuration.md

   --cardano-signing-key cardano.sk
 ```

 This command outputs a transaction ID upon success.
-The provided key should hold sufficient funds (> 50 ada) to create multiple **UNSPENDABLE** UTXO entries on-chain, each carrying a script referenced by the Hydra node.
+The provided key should hold sufficient funds (> 50 ada) to create multiple **UNSPENDABLE** UTxO entries on-chain, each carrying a script referenced by the Hydra node.

 ### Ledger parameters